anmonite/expression_trans/README.md

 ## Features
-Morphologically analyze Japanese text with "Sudachipy" and convert the tone by replacing the words according to the definition of the pattern file (json) of the tone conversion model.
+Morphologically analyze Japanese text with "SudachiPy" and convert the tone by replacing the words according to the definition of the pattern file (json) of the tone conversion model.

 - Custom model
     + You can choice the other convering model if you(or someone) create additional json pattern files.
       (ex. other anime characters or local dialect and so on)

-- For confirmation, it is possible to return only the morphological analysis result by "Sudachipy".
+- For confirmation, it is possible to return only the morphological analysis result by "SudachiPy".

 ## Environment